AndyBowes/KotlinIntroPresentation/slides/basicSyntax.md

 ```

 +++
-## String Templates
+## String Interpolation
-- Strings can contain placeholders for variables or expressions.
+- Strings can contain placeholders for variables or expressions
+- Cleaner alternative to String.format()

 ``` Kotlin
 val i = 10